 Another option that I’ve never mastered: using a steamer.
 Before you spend big money on a steamer for your suits, though, check out this older post at Style Forum, apparently written by a tailor, about how you can really damage a suit with a steamer; he also recommends against hanging your suit up in the bathroom while you’re showering to steam it the lazy way.
 (I admit that I do this after packing my suit jackets, though.)

-- avoid body odor by making smart choices with what you wear under suits — I’ve never been a big fan of shells or camisoles beneath suit jackets for this very reason; if you only wear thongs I’d also suggest this is a great reason to find comfortable, VPL-less underwear with fuller coverage.
+Avoid body odor by making smart choices with what you wear under suits — I’ve never been a big fan of shells or camisoles beneath suit jackets for this very reason; if you only wear thongs I’d also suggest this is a great reason to find comfortable, VPL-less underwear with fuller coverage.
 (Our recent discussion on lingerie favorites may also be helpful.)

 When you finally do go for drycleaning, be sure to dryclean all suit separates (blazer, dress, skirt and pants) together so they wear the same.